pragyandhar/Voice-Cloning-Personalized-Speech-Synthesis/Frontend Voice Cloning/README.md

  This repository contains the fully custom-built frontend for a Voice Cloning and Personalized Speech Synthesis application.

- - Authored solely by the project owner (no additional contributors).
  - Modern, responsive UI with smooth 3D visuals and an accessible design system.

  ---